pingustar/members/Membership.md

-This file will define how membership to EOS Nation will be governed through a Decentralized model
+This file will define how membership to EOS Nation will be governed through a decentralized model